bharathikalai/Docker/docker_part2/readme.md

-_What is docker image and how to create a docker file & docker containor_
+<h1> What is docker image and how to create a docker file & docker containor </h1>

 ```
 FROM python:3.8-slim